 A list of horrors:

 If you have a family that relies on you for financial support, such as children, a spouse, or elderly parents, your ability to work becomes that much more important.
-Disability insurance will help to make sure that those you love most are taken care of.
+Disability insurance will help to make sure that those you love most are taken care of.- Medical Expenses

 Depending on your disability, you may incur additional medical expenses such as physiotherapy, drugs, massage therapy, or necessary medical devices.
 Even having to make renovations to manage mobility issues can be costly.